 - Employer Table Session: Promote your organization during a tabling session in a high traffic area of campus.

-How to Promote a Job or Internship
+How to Promote a Job, Internship or On-Campus Event

 Lewis and Clark had a diverse range of student organizations, many of which welcome the opportunity to partner with outside organizations for educational programs and events.
 They can also help spread the word about your campus visit or specific opportunity.